-These are toasty too, with 3M Thinsulate lining.
+These are toasty, too, with a 3M Thinsulate lining.

 And, as you’d expect from rigger gloves, hand protection is top-notch.

-A layer of aramid fibre wraps the palm to provide protection but, thankfully, isn’t overly thick.
+A layer of aramid fibre wraps the palm to provide protection but isn’t overly thick.

 The throttle, switches, and brake levers feel pretty natural and easy to use despite the initial bulky impression these gloves give.

-These are a great looking pair of gloves that are warm, waterproof, and CE certified – what’s not to like?
+These are a great-looking pair of warm, waterproof, and CE certified gloves – what’s not to like?